 Change of Major

-Current SXU students, who want to change majors to one of the four education majors, must meet with the program coordinator prior to changing majors.
+Current SXU students, who want to change majors to an education major, must meet with their advisor prior to changing majors.